Liver Transplant in Children

 Recipient Exclusion Criteria (contraindications to transplant):

-- Severe, irreversible, medical illness that limits short term life expectancy
+- A severe, irreversible, medical illness that limits short term life expectancy.

 Relative Exclusion Criteria: